Digit App

 • Simple Online Processes - From the process of buying a health insurance policy to making claims is paperless, easy, quick and hassle-free!
 No hard copies, even for claims!

-• No Age-based or Zone-Based Co-payment - Our health insurance comes with no age-based or zone-based copayment.
-This means, during health insurance claims, you need not pay anything from your pocket.
+• No Age-Based or Zone-Based Co-Payment - Digit plans come with no age-based or zone-based co-payment clause, so you don’t have to pay out of your own pocket.
+This means that during health insurance claims, you need not pay for age and zone-based copay from your pocket.

 • No Room Rent Restriction - We understand that everyone has different preferences.
-That’s why we have no room rent restrictions in health insurance.
+That’s why we have no room rent restrictions.
 Choose any hospital room you prefer.
+It helps avoid hidden cost deductions that usually happen when room rent limits indirectly cap during a claim.

-• Get Treated at Any Hospital - Choose from 9000+ of our network hospitals in India for cashless treatment or opt for reimbursement.
+• Get Treated at Any Network Hospital - Choose from 9000+ network hospitals in India for a cashless treatment or opt for a reimbursement.
+This is important in a family health plan where your entire treatment journey depends on your own accessibility and speed of care.

-• Wellness Benefits - Get exclusive wellness benefits on the Digit App in collaboration with top-rated health and wellness partners.
+• Wellness Benefits - Get exclusive 12+ wellness benefits in health insurance on the Digit App in collaboration with top-rated health and wellness partners.

 What’s Covered in the Family Health Insurance Plans Offered by Digit?